GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 ### How to reset tests

 Ideally, you should reset your database to the same seed data for comparison between multiple test executions.
 You can use backup/restore (or export/import) to initialize each run to the same initial dataset.
-The latter is better if different configurations are tested.

 ### Using JMeter to mock seed data